Use screen sharing to solve problems collaboratively

 - Hit the Call button in Slack to start a Slack Call

-- Participants will see your screen and you’ll see their mouse pointer on your screen alongside yours.
+- If you hit the mouse pointer button, you’ll enable interactive screensharing, where participants can use their own mouse to manipulate onscreen content and apps together.
 You can work on documents, images, or code together, each typing on the screen or using menus and options in applications.